nitish11497/pyspark_excersize/README.md

-# pyspark_excersize>
+# pyspark exercise>

-excersize with pyspark from starting.
+exercise with pyspark from starting.